 Although the HR-V name has been used internationally since 1999, it first appeared in the US in 2016.
 This first-generation US-spec Honda HR-V helped to popularize the subcompact SUV segment, as it combined the versatility of an SUV with the footprint of a small car (it's based on the same engineering platform as the Honda Fit).
 This version has a 1.8-litre, four-cylinder powertrain with 141hp and, like the second-generation model, uses a CVT automatic transmission that's designed more for fuel economy than performance—it promises a 29 MPG rating according to the EPA.
 Front-wheel drive models were also available with a six-speed manual transmission, although they're hard to find and were discontinued from the 2020 model year.

 Honda has a fantastic reputation for reliability, although some owners of first-generation HR-Vs have reported problems with the CVT in earlier models, especially when accelerating hard.
-Making sure there’s a strong record of maintenance, in particular for transmission fluid changes, is a good idea.
+Making sure there's a strong record of maintenance, in particular for transmission fluid changes, is a good idea, and you should check that the transmission functions smoothly on a test drive.
 The infotainment system in early cars is somewhat slow and unresponsive, which is worth keeping in mind.
 You could get a third-party installer to replace it, although that obviously comes at a cost.